CorLont/CryptoSmartTraderv2/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
-Data integrity policy: No demo/synthetic data - only authentic data from real sources.
-When data is unavailable or unreliable, show clear error states with specific reasons and required actions.
+Data integrity policy: ZERO-TOLERANCE for incomplete data - coins with missing sentiment/on-chain/technical data are HARD BLOCKED from training and display.
+Only authentic data from real sources with 80%+ completeness allowed.
+No fallback, no synthetic data, no incomplete coins passed through.

 ## System Architecture